 the quality and quantity of information resources supporting higher education include:

-items are delivered quickly: electronic transfers arrive within 24 hours while physical items such as books are delivered overnight
+delivered quickly: electronic transfers usually arrive within 24 hours while physical items such as books are delivered overnight via the

 - Supporting statewide information needs by lending academic library materials to Alabama public libraries without charge.

 - Assessment of academic library collections to eliminate gaps in acquisitions and achieve a collaborative research-level

 collection accessible to any Alabama student or researcher.